rethRed/a-simple-bank-system-using-Clean-Arch/README.md

 # a-simple-bank-system-using-Clean-Arch

-I am using this project to improve my abilities in clean Architecture and i've improved a lot since the beging.
+I am using this project to improve my abilities in clean Architecture and i've improved a lot since the beging and i am doubling down to improve even more.

 This project has a simple infra implentation using ```express.js``` in case you want to test it.
 Be aware that the Repository used to store the users is a ```InMemoryRepository```  .